snowdj/pixyll/_posts/2016-12-09-R-visualization.md

 #### Creating multiple plot arrays

 You can plot multiple graphs on a single pane using the par() function with its mfrow parameter.
 For example, par(mfrow = c(1, 2)) creates a plot array with 1 row and 2 columns, allowing you to view two graphs side-by-side.
 This way, you can compare and contrast different datasets or different views of the same dataset.

+ the original representation of the variables that we have in a dataset is not always the best one for visualization or analysis.
+By representing the original variables in log scale, for example, we can better see and understand the data.